Anthem PPO HDHP FAQ and Resources

 The out-of-pocket maximum is the most you’ll have to pay for covered services in a plan year.
 After you spend this amount on deductibles and coinsurance, the plan begins to pay 100% of the allowed amount for covered services.

 Like the deductible, the individual out-of-pocket maximum only applies if you are enrolled in employee-only coverage.
-When one or more family members are enrolled, amounts each family member pays for healthcare expenses are credited to the family out-of-pocket maximum.
+When one or more family members are enrolled on your plan, amounts each family member pays for healthcare expenses are credited to the family out-of-pocket maximum.
 When these individual expenses add up to the family out-of-pocket maximum, the plan will begin paying for 100% of covered healthcare expenses for all members of the family.
 The family out-of-pocket maximum can be satisfied by one or more family members.

 7. What costs don’t apply to the deductible or out-of-pocket maximum?